GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 - **Source:** My Own Decision

 The User SHOULD be able to rename an instrument from the extracted samples when clicking on an instrument and double tapping the name.
-- Given that a user extracts the samples, when a user double clicks the name when selecting an instrument from the extracted samples, they should be able to change the name a sample of the instrument.
+- Given that a user extracts the samples, when a user double-clicks the name when selecting an instrument from the extracted samples, they should be able to change the name of a sample of the instrument.
-- Given that the samples were extracted without being renamed, when the user tries to export the instrument without renaming it, then when they use the soundfont, the name could not be changed afterwards.
+- Given that the samples were extracted without being renamed, when the user tries to export the instrument without renaming it, then when they use the soundfont, the name cannot be changed afterwards.
 Not only that, it will make it confusing to find which instrument to use when using the soundfont.
 - **Source:** My Own Decision